CVD Diamonds: All That You need to know

 - There is no environmental damage when it comes to manufacturing CVD diamonds, whereas mining natural diamonds causes a lasting negative effect on the earth.
 Moreover, lab-created diamonds do not create any mineral waste either.

 - There is no ethical issue when it comes to lab-created diamonds.
 On the other hand, natural diamonds are often called conflict diamonds or blood diamonds because they are known to be used for illegally funding conflict in war-torn countries.
-Moreover, often diamond miners and diamond polishers work in terrible working conditions and are often prone to injuries and human rights violations.
+Moreover, diamond miners and diamond polishers work in terrible working conditions and are often prone to injuries and human rights violations.